top of page

 Mar 63 min read

-Kikunoi Roan: Japanese Cuisine (Kyoto, Japan)
+Kikunoi Roan: A Masterclass in Kyoto Kaiseki (Kyoto, Japan)

 Kaiseki is the pinnacle of Japanese haute cuisine, refined over centuries in Kyoto and deeply influenced by Zen aesthetics and the formal structure of a Japanese tea ceremony.
 While it may have roots as a modest, pre-tea meal, today, it is a highly codified, culinary art form where flavor, color, texture, seasonality, and presentation are balanced with ceremonial discipline.